Managing Severe Tooth Pain at Home: What to Do Before Seeing an Emergency Dentist

 The Good-Old Salt Water Rinse

 Sometimes, the simplest solutions are the best.
-A salt water rinse is one of those tried-and-true remedies that dentists have recommended for generations – and for good reason.
+A saltwater rinse is one of those tried-and-true remedies that dentists have recommended for generations—and with good reason.
 Mix a teaspoon of salt into a cup of warm water and swish it around your mouth for 30 seconds.
 It might sound basic, but it’s surprisingly effective at reducing swelling and providing temporary relief.
 Plus, it helps keep the area clean, which is always a bonus when you’re dealing with dental issues.

 Natural Remedies (That Actually Work)